Stages of kidney disease

 Each of the five stages of chronic kidney disease is related to the level of kidney function and kidney damage.

 There are five stages to kidney disease.
+Getting a Kidney Health Check from your doctor or local health centre is the best way diagnose and stage your kidney disease.
 You can find out what stage you’re in by testing:

 • your blood pressure